Over 40? Avoid These 40 Things If You Don't Want to Feel Old

 Googling your symptoms

-As a general rule, Googling symptoms is a bad idea.
-Even if you don’t fall into a rabbit hole of disease anxiety, you’re only going to feel old and sickly.
+As a general rule, googling symptoms is a bad idea.
+Falling into a rabbit hole of disease anxiety isn't going to make you feel any better (or younger).
 If you have worrying symptoms, see a doctor.
-Don’t go looking for evidence that you’re hobbling towards the grave.
+Don't go looking for evidence on message boards that your days are numbered.

 Playing in the park with toddlers

-Keeping up with a 4-year-old as they slither through climbers and crawl tubes like spider monkeys is no one’s idea of a good time.
-And the older you get, the more impossible it becomes.
-You don’t want to join the older parents on the park bench, but everything in your throbbing, overtaxed body is begging for it.
+Keeping up with a four year old as they slither through climbers and crawl tubes like a spider monkey is challenging for anyone.
+But the older you get, the more difficult it becomes.
+You don't want to sit this one out and join the other parents or grandparents on a park bench, but everything in your throbbing, overtaxed body is begging for it.

 Looking up old high school friends on Facebook